pletzer/nzesm_apptainer/README.md

 Containerisation allows you to compile code that can be easily ported from one platform to another (with some restrictions).
 As the name suggests, all the dependencies are contained -- there are no undefined references.

-The container `umenv_ubuntu1804` described below comes with an operating system, compilers (gfortran, gcc, g++), libraries (MPI, NetCDF) and tools (fcm, cylc 7 and 8, rose).
+The container `umenv_intel2004` described below comes with an operating system, compilers, libraries (MPI, NetCDF) and tools (fcm, cylc 7 and 8, rose).
 It can be thought as a replacement for the modules used on many high performance computers to load in dependencies (toolchain, NetCDF, etc).

 ## Prerequisites